leigh-data/project1/README.md

 ---

+## Environment Variables

+There are several environment variables needed to make this application work.

+**FLASK_ENV** - The environment used to run the application.
+In production, the environment is **production**; in development, the environment is **development**
+**APP_SETTINGS** - The configuration class.
+In production, the variable is **project.config.ProductionConfig**; in development, the variable is **project.config.DevelopmentConfig**
+**DATABASE_URL** - The URL where the database can be accessed.
+On **Heroku**, the URL is provided by the platform when you provision a database.
+**SECRET_KEY** - A key used by the **Flask** framework.
+**GOODREADS_KEY** - The API key used to access the **Goodreads** API.

+In development, these variables are stored in a file called **.env**, which is never commited to the repository because it contains sensitive data.
+In production, the settings are set individually in the settings page belonging to the app.

+---

 ## Credits

 Hero Image Photo by 🇸🇮[Janko Ferlič](https://unsplash.com/@itfeelslikefilm?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on Unsplash

 Patterson, Jordan.
-"Full Text Searching with Postgres" [forestry.io](https://forestry.io/blog/full-text-searching) August 1, 2019.
+"Full Text Searching with Postgres" [forestry.io](https://forestry.io/blog/full-text-searching-with-postgres/) August 1, 2019.
 May 16, 2019.